vidur2/Meme-Stock-Detector/README.md

 3. bs4

 Note that if the program does not work, it is likely a result of a server error on reddit's end which is preventing the program from getting data from the server(response code error 502)
+Another error that can occour is the underlying HTML has changed.
+It did not do this over the few weeks I spent coding this, however, it can occour at any time.